Disentangling Latent Shifts of In-Context Learning with Weak Supervision

-\paragraph{Models.} We utilize a set of decoder-only autoregressive LLMs in our experiments.
-Specifically, we employ Hugging Face implementations \citep{wolf-etal-2020-transformers} of Llama 3 (8B) \citep{dubey-2024-llama3} and Phi 3 (mini 4k) \citep{abdin2024phi3} as our primary models, with additional comparison results for Llama 2 (7B) \citep{touvron2023llama2}.
-Detailed information about the models is provided in Table \ref{tab:app_models} in the Appendix.
+We perform our experiments using decoder-only autoregressive language models provided by Hugging Face \citep{wolf-etal-2020-transformers}.
+Specifically, we employ Llama 3 (8B) \citep{grattafiori-etal-2024-llama3} and Phi 3 (mini 4k) \citep{abdin2024phi3}, along with Llama 2 (7B) \citep{touvron2023llama2} for comparative purposes.
+Further details about the models are listed in Table \ref{tab:app_models} of the Appendix.